finos/FDC3/docs/api/spec.md

 ```
 #### Joining channels

-To join a User Channel, one calls:
+To join a User channel, one calls:

 ```js
 fdc3.joinChannel(redChannel.id);
 ```

-Calling _fdc3.broadcast_ will now route context to the joined channel.
+Calling `fdc3.broadcast` will now route context to the joined channel.

 Channel implementations should ensure that context messages broadcast by an application on a channel should not be delivered back to that same application if they are joined to the channel.